Overview

 3

-This course aims to introduce you to fundamental skills in critical thinking.
-You will develop skills in identifying fallacies, evaluating formal arguments, and diagnosing the appropriate form of argumentation in various areas, including science and morality.
-Your argumentation skills will be honed in evaluating others’ arguments and making your own.
+The purpose of this course is to introduce you to fundamental skills in critical thinking.
+You will develop skills in identifying fallacies, evaluating formal arguments, and diagnosing the appropriate form of argumentation in a variety of areas, including science and morality.
+Your skills in argumentation will be honed both in evaluating others' arguments and in making your own.

 Equivalents: